karlrees/docker_bedrockserver/README.md

 ### Changed mount point

 Prior to version 1.13.1, the recommended installation procedure was to mount directly to the `srv/bedrockserver/worlds folder`.
 We now recommend mounting to the `/mcdata` folder, which should be up one level from your `worlds` folder.
-See the instructions above and the new docker file.
+See the instructions above and the new DockerFile.

 ### Changed user id